 However, we also take responsibility for social initiatives.
 For example, we sponsor the cross-industry network “Connect Women” for women in management positions.

 We help where we can help.Klaus Dittrich, Chairman and CEO Messe München

-Messe München generates purchasing power, taxes and jobs—not just in Munich, but throughout Germany.
-This is confirmed by a survey of Ifo (Institute for Economic Research) on the economic impact of Messe München's activities.
-Our trade show guests from all over the world ensure high purchasing power and a high tax revenue.
+Messe München generates revenue, taxes and jobs, in Munich but also across Germany.
+That’s the result of a study carried out by the ifo Institute on the economic effects of Messe München’s activities.
+Our trade fair guests from all over the world guarantee high purchasing power and tax revenues.